Hi-Angel/notes-backup/doxygen.md

 # Typical problems

 * Missing docs
-  * "common configuration": check is whether the file has a `@file` doc-string somewhere at top.
+  * "common configuration": check whether the file has a `@file` doc-string somewhere at top.
   * "with a plugin": the plugin likely filters out some important pieces of text, so use `-d Preprocessor`

 # Writing a plugin